albysource/Picture_Colorizer/README.md

   <h1 align = "center"><b>Picture_Colorizer</b></h1><br>
 </head>
 <p align="center"><b>
-A machine learning model to DeOldify old Black and White Image.
+This project uses the Deoldify model to recolor an old black-and-white image, and with further improvements it can be scaled to recolor videos as well.
 </b>

 Colorise Black & White Pictures